cdchoy/uchicon-guidebook-app/README.md

 Source code for the University of Chicago Japanese Animation ([UCJAS](http://jas.uchicago.edu/)) [UChi-con](https://www.uchi-con.com/) Guidebook Application.
 This application is built with [React Native](https://reactnative.dev/) so that it can be deployed on both iOS and Android platforms.
+The production form of the app is distributed on both the Apple App Store and Google Play Store under the title **UChi-Con Guidebook**.

 ## Getting Started